digitalrebar/provision/doc/arch.rst

 ----------------------

-This section is intended to act as a reference to the internals of dr-provision for developers and power users.
+This section is intended to act as a reference to the internals of Digital Rebar for developers and power users.

 .. toctree::